 Print the designs you love with protection by the law!

 Avoid having brands or artists use your prints and patterns for their collection by registering your material with the U.S. Copyright Office.
-Copyright lawsuits are common in the U.S, with thousands of cases per year.
-Diet Prada recently mentioned a brand owner who stole an artists’ work to print and is now facing going out of business.
+With thousands of cases per year, copyright lawsuits are common in the U.S. Recently, Diet Prada mentioned a brand owner who stole an artist’s work to print and is now facing going out of business.
 In the U.S., you have the right to protect your authorship by law.
 The U.S. Copyright Office shows examples of what can be protected, such as:

-Gain an understanding of how to register for a Copyright by reading these three easy steps below.
-Filing for a Copyright is optional but does further protect your brand from copyright infringement.
+Gain an understanding of how to register for a copyright by reading these three easy steps below.
+Remember, filing for a copyright is optional but does further protect your brand from copyright infringement.

+First, you need to determine if your design is eligible for copyright protection.
 If your prints and patterns are original pieces of work made by you or your art developer, they can be copyright protected.
 Things that can’t be copyright protected are ideas that haven’t been published yet or useful articles.
-Clothing can be a useful article, but you can copyright a design or feature separate from the article of clothing, such as prints and patterns.
+Clothing can be a useful article, but you can certainly copyright a design or feature separate from the article of clothing, such as prints and patterns.
 Each of these notions helps with determining whether your material can be protected or not.

 2. Register your designs

-In recent copyright infringement cases, Gold Value International Textile v.
+Finally, it is paramount that you file your copyright protection correctly.
+In a recent copyright infringement case, Gold Value International Textile v.
 Sanctuary Clothing LLC. presents a plaintiff clothing company that knowingly included inaccurate information in its copyright application regarding unpublished work.
 California Apparel News dissected the case and claimed that the ruling might change the legal game.
-Attorney’s stated that “This decision sends the message out to the public that if you seek protection with the copyright act, you have to be using it for the proper purposes.”
-Beware of what works you are filing for because, again, concepts don’t qualify for protection by law.
+Attorneys stated that “This decision sends the message out to the public that if you seek protection with the copyright act, you have to be using it for the proper purposes.”
+Be particularly aware of what works you are filing for because, again, concepts don’t qualify for protection by law.